Open-STEM/IntroToRoboticsV2/course/measuring_distance/obstacle_avoidance.rst

     1. Go forward until an object is detected
     2. Turn 180 degrees

-Looks like we can just wrap these two steps in a while loop!
+It looks like we can wrap these two steps in a while loop!
 Here's what the code looks like:

 .. tab-set::